 We maintain workers' compensation insurance to cover costs and expenses we may incur due to injuries to our employees resulting from the use of hazardous materials, but this insurance may not provide adequate coverage against potential liabilities.
 We do not maintain insurance for environmental liability or toxic tort claims that may be asserted against us.
-In addition, we may incur substantial costs in order to comply with current or future environmental, health and safety laws and regulations.
-Current or future environmental laws and regulations may impair our research, development or production efforts, which could adversely affect our business, financial condition, results of operations or prospects.
+In addition, we may incur substantial costs in order to comply with current or future environmental has and regulations may impair our research, development or production efforts, which could adversely affect our business, financial condition, results of operations or prospects.
 In addition, failure to comply with these laws and regulations may result in substantial fines, penalties or other sanctions.